uviclibraries/podcasting/editing-audio.md

 >**NOTE** that [Audacity can export a variety of file types](https://manual.audacityteam.org/man/export_formats_supported_by_audacity.html).
 We are working with [MP3 files](https://simple.wikipedia.org/wiki/MP3) because they are a common file format, meaning that they can be played by nearly all music players and music software.
 >
 >As a file type, MP3 provides a good balance of sound quality and small file size.

+Here are the steps for exporting your audio track:

 1. In Audacity's main/top menu, select **File -> Export Audio**.
 >**NOTE** that the first time you do this, you might see a popup that allows you to choose from two options: "Share to audio.com" and "Export to computer."
 Choose the "Export to computer option."
 You can also disable this recurring popup by selecting the "Don't show again" checkbox to the bottom-left of the popup.